-As we exited the bus Jesse told me to have a good time at the show.
-He shook my hand he thanked me for the discussion and I felt humbled.
+As we exited the bus Jesse shook my hand and thanked me for the discussion.
 We go through our lives respecting artists, musicians and their crafts.
 We rarely get the chance to meet these people on a level for discussion.
 Thankfully I can only say good things about the enlightening conversation I had with Jesse Lacey.
-While the topics were obviously anchored in Brand New body of work, bigger ideas were exchanged.
+While the topics were obviously anchored in Brand New’s body of work, bigger ideas were exchanged.
 The qualities of humility and honesty, both inherent in Jesse and Brand New’s music, are universal and something we can all strive for.

 - danthom likes this